eiri/echolalia/README.md

-# echolalia
+# Echolalia
-Generate random data for your CouchDB
+Generate random data to test your application

 ## Installation